Gutenberg Castle

-Gutenberg Castle (German: Burg Gutenberg) is an intact castle in the town of Balzers, Liechtenstein, in the centre of the municipality of Balzers, the southern-most municipality in the country.
+Gutenberg Castle (German: Burg Gutenberg) is an intact castle in the municipality of Balzers, Liechtenstein, the southern-most municipality in the country.
 Gutenberg is one of the five castles of the principality and one of two that have survived intact until the present day.

 Unlike Vaduz Castle, Gutenberg Castle does not serve as a residence of the princely family of Liechtenstein and is open to the general public as a museum.
 The castle lies on a 70 metre high free-standing rock near the centre of Balzers and is accessible via a street and road known as Burgweg.

 Etymology

 The first written record of the castle's name dates to 1296.

 Prehistory

 The castle hill has been inhabited since the Neolithic period.
 Archaeological excavations have uncovered several prehistoric artifacts, including the 12 cm Mars von Gutenberg figurine, now on display in the Liechtenstein National Museum.